Dental crown alloys –

 The remainder of this page explains each of the above considerations in greater detail.
 However, and as you’ll find out below, if cost is not a factor then the alloy having the highest precious metal content typically makes the best choice.

-Some quick background.
+Some quick background information.

 1) High noble alloys (Precious metal)

 This group has a composition that is over 60% noble metal, of which more than 40% must be gold.
-The elements gold, palladium, platinum, rhodium, ruthenium, iridium and osmium are categorized as noble metals.
+The elements gold, palladium, platinum, rhodium, ruthenium, iridium, and osmium are categorized as noble metals.

 Examples of high noble dental alloys.